argoproj/argo-cd/docs/user-guide/helm.md

               - mydomain.example.com
 ```

-Alternatively, values can be passed in as a string using the `source.helm.values` key, although this should be considered
+Alternatively, values can be passed in as a string using the `source.helm.values` key.
-deprecated.

 ```
 source: